 Finally coming to the last element to your ambiance- Scent.
 Even the way your cafe smells will create different impulses and solve different purposes.
-Some restaurants allow their dining area to smell of food as it triggers hunger.
-Most cafes smell like coffee not because a lot of coffee is being prepared there.
-They do so because they want the people outside and inside to crave for coffee by being reminded of the taste through the scent and then order more.
-The smell of cucumber makes a room feel bigger and airy, a handy scent for peak hours.
+Some restaurants develop a peculiar fragrance in the dining area to trigger hunger.
+Most cafes leave a strong coffee-like scent within the space not because they serve coffee but it is to entice customers to order more.
+The handy scent of cucumber makes a room feel bigger and airy, for peak hours.
 Vanilla, on the other hand, is a relaxant and makes people linger, but don’t go overboard with it as it can trigger allergies or headaches.

 3. Human-Environment Relations

 Human-Environment Relations (HER) Processes are the way in which humans react to the environmental factors around them.
 They dictate the levels of human comfort in different situations.
 For a great cafe interior design, you must consider these factors.
 Cafes depend on customer satisfaction as much as restaurants, bars, or hotels do.
 Satisfaction in cafes is dependent not just on the food, but also on the space and the environment provided.
 How well-designed the ambiance is will depend upon how well-designed space is, for which interior designers consider these HER processes and optimize their design based on them.
 Four of HER features need to be considered for a great cafe interior design.
 These are:-